cmu-csd-phd/csd-blog/website/content/2026/program-synthesis-from-partial-traces.md

 <span style="font-variant:small-caps;">Syren</span> is, to our knowledge, the first approach to synthesizing programs that combine side-effecting API calls, control flow, and hidden pure functions purely from execution traces: no annotations, no natural language, no hand-crafted examples.

 In [the paper](https://arxiv.org/pdf/2504.14480), we showcase <span style="font-variant:small-caps;">Syren</span>'s practical applicability.
-We evaluate it on 54 real-world tasks, including cloud automation, filesystem manipulation, and document editing scripts, collected from custom tasks, existing [AWS Automation Runbooks](https://docs.aws.amazon.com/systems-manager-automation-runbooks/latest/userguide/automation-runbook-reference.html), [Blink Automations](https://www.blinkops.com/), and [related work from Guo et al. at PLDI 2022](https://dl.acm.org/doi/10.1145/3519939.3523450).
-The underlying example-based synthesizer generates non-trivial data transformations that allow <span style="font-variant:small-caps;">Syren</span> to uncover more intricate computations, not visible in the traces. <span style="font-variant:small-caps;">Syren</span> introduces control structures like if-then-else conditionals and retry-until loops, and synthesizes correct, human-meaningful scripts for 39 of the 54 tasks in under 5 minutes.
+We evaluate it on 54 real-world tasks, including cloud automation, filesystem manipulation, and document editing scripts, drawn from custom tasks, existing [AWS Automation Runbooks](https://docs.aws.amazon.com/systems-manager-automation-runbooks/latest/userguide/automation-runbook-reference.html), [Blink Automations](https://www.blinkops.com/), and [related work from Guo et al. at PLDI 2022](https://dl.acm.org/doi/10.1145/3519939.3523450).
+The underlying example-based synthesizer generates non-trivial data transformations that allow <span style="font-variant:small-caps;">Syren</span> to uncover more intricate computations that are not visible in the traces. <span style="font-variant:small-caps;">Syren</span> introduces control structures like if-then-else conditionals and retry-until loops, and synthesizes correct, human-meaningful scripts for 39 of the 54 tasks in under 5 minutes.

-Though powerful, the synthesis of data transformations is <span style="font-variant:small-caps;">Syren</span>'s main bottleneck: when the hidden functions require complex manipulation of JSON data, the underlying example-based synthesizer can fail to find the right expression, either due to the time limit imposed, or because the required computation is not in the language of JSON operations we use.
+Though powerful, the synthesis of data transformations is <span style="font-variant:small-caps;">Syren</span>'s main bottleneck: when the hidden functions require complex manipulation of JSON data, the underlying example-based synthesizer can fail to find the right expression, either due to the time limit imposed or because the required computation is not in the language of JSON operations we use.
 Improving <span style="font-variant:small-caps;">Syren</span>'s performance would require more specialized grammars or solvers for this domain.
 There is another limitation worth acknowledging beyond performance: the quality of <span style="font-variant:small-caps;">Syren</span>'s programs depends heavily on having sufficiently rich and diverse traces.
 If the traces don't capture the data needed to compute a value, <span style="font-variant:small-caps;">Syren</span> falls back to treating that value as an input parameter.
 Two very similar traces may provide too little signal for the synthesis-by-example solver to distinguish the right hidden function from a degenerate one.
 Looking ahead, there are natural extensions to explore.
 Real-world traces are recorded from humans, and humans are inconsistent.
 An action a user took once in an unusual mood may not reflect the general pattern they want to automate, but <span style="font-variant:small-caps;">Syren</span> currently tries to explain every trace it's given, treating all of them as equally intentional.
 A natural extension would be allowing <span style="font-variant:small-caps;">Syren</span> to identify and discard outlier traces, synthesizing a program that fits the majority of the observed behavior rather than demanding a perfect explanation for all of it.

 As systems become more API-driven and observability tooling improves, the resulting raw logs become more abundant. <span style="font-variant:small-caps;">Syren</span> takes a step towards a future where that data doesn't just sit in a dashboard waiting to be analyzed, but actively gets turned into automation.
 Instead of asking users to articulate what they want, we can just watch what they do.